haixuanTao/haixuantao.github.io/src/pandas-rust/013-mutation.md

 |Pandas |12.82s |4.7Gb |
 |**Rust** |**1.58s🔥 -87%** |**1.7Gb🔥 -64%** |

 This is where the difference really appeared to me.
-Pandas do not scale for line-by-line custom build lambda functions.
+Pandas do not scale for line-by-line lambda functions.
 Pandas would have been even worst if I had done an operation involving several columns.

 **Rust** is way better for line-by-line mutation natively.